s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 ## 1.1: Introducing RPi OS, or bare metal "Hello, world!"

 We are going to start our journey through the OS development world by writing a small bare-metal "Hello, world" application.
-I assume that at this time you have gone through the [Prerequisites](../Prerequisites.md) and have everything ready.
+I assume that by this time you have gone through the [Prerequisites](../Prerequisites.md) and have everything ready.
 If not, now is the right time to do this.

 Before we move forward, I want to establish a very simple naming convention.
 From the README you can see that the whole tutorial is divided into lessons.
 Each lesson in turn consists of individual files that I call "chapters" (right now, you are reading lesson 1, chapter 1.1).
 A chapter is further divided into "sections" by headers.
 This naming convention allows me to make references to different parts of the material.